Still searching for my true identity at this age? Not any more.

 That was easy.
 It was age 8 when I moved next door to this one little girl with red hair, braids and freckles.
 As Eva listened, I recounted the years of our triangular friendships--first with a best friend then later with a first love where this same girl kept being chosen over me.
 Eva voiced my stifled years of distress and the pattern became clearer--self-centered was always associated with someone being left out.

-my place with my best friend and not care, the red-haired girl was self-centered like the stepsisters.
+Seems that when my best friend first invited the red-haired girl over instead of me, I felt left out and decided that for her to take my place with my best friend and not care, the red-haired girl was self-centered like the stepsisters.
 With that decision, I actually turned her into a mean stepsister in my mind, and lost touch with who she really was.

 I also tried to be nicer and more inclusive than her at all costs, (more Cinderella-like), to get my best friend to choose me instead.
 I remember being puzzled each time my friend chose her and thinking I must just be the wrong person.
 In effect, right there, I excluded me.
 Of course, the same scenario came up over and over throughout my life.